ruffle-rs/ruffle-rs.github.io/blog_posts/2024-09-12-optimisations-text-more.markdown

 ## Desktop Application
 The desktop application has received a lot of love this year! [@dinnerbone](https://github.com/dinnerbone) has added persistent storage of preferences, which lets you do stuff like changing the rendering backend without needing to use the command line every time you start Ruffle.
-Building on top of this, [@sleepycatcoding](https://github.com/sleepycatcoding) has added bookmarks and a "recents" menu, giving much needed quality of life to using Ruffle to play content.
+Building on top of this, [@sleepycatcoding](https://github.com/sleepycatcoding) has added bookmarks and a "recently opened files" menu, giving much needed quality of life to using Ruffle to play content.
 We've also made Ruffle save a log file by default, which helps with debugging when something goes wrong.

 <a href="/2024-09-12-optimisations-text-more/bookmarks.png" target="_blank"><img src="/2024-09-12-optimisations-text-more/bookmarks.png" title="A bookmarks menu in Ruffle" alt="A bookmarks menu in Ruffle" style="max-height: 300px"></a>